nmsu-senior-project/pytorch-network-analyzer/README.md

 2. **Enhanced PCAP File Management**:
     - Develop a robust system for creating and maintaining PCAP files to facilitate future reference and in-depth analysis as needed.

+3. **Django Interface**:
+    - Web interface (Django) to display alerts and suspicious activity from the PyTorch model.
+    - Users can review and approve traffic, improving model accuracy over time.

 ## Summary